AutoRABIT Salesforce DevOps in Provar Test

 lastOnlineAvailabilityCheckUtc=1589559060573

 If you do not have a valid Provar Execution License Key, then every CI Job you run in AutoRABIT that executes Provar tests will use one Floating License Key.
-This means that your CI Job(s) will always be using one of your floating licenses throughout the duration of the job..
+This means your CI Job(s) will always use one of your floating licenses throughout the job.
 Keep this in mind to better track license usage across your organization.
 It is always recommended to use your Execution License key for all CI/CD integrations with Provar.

 Step 5: To open the Provar credentials dialog box, click the pencil icon on the plugins screen here: